 Organisations can have the utmost confidence that BetterBeliefs has the experience and know-how to work in high risk, confidential environments – whether your looking after your community or defending the entire nation.

-The Australian Department of Defence recognises the significant potential of Artificial Intelligence (AI) technology to increase Defence capability.
-However, more work needs to be undertaken to ensure that introducing the technology does not result in adverse outcomes.
+The Australian Department of Defence has recognised the significant potential of Artificial Intelligence (AI) technology to increase Defence capability and they acknowledge that more work needs to be undertaken to ensure that introducing the technology does not result in adverse outcomes.

 Defence’s challenge is that failure to adopt the emerging technologies in a timely manner may result in a military disadvantage, while premature adoption without sufficient research and analysis may result in inadvertent harms.

-To address this, Plan Jericho, the Defence Science and Technology Group, and the Trusted Autonomous Defence Cooperative Research Centre, ran a workshop in Canberra in 2019, bringing together thought leaders from Defence, academia, industry, government agencies, non-profits and the media.
+To address this, Jericho Disruptive Innovation Royal Australian Air Force, Defence Science and Technology Group (DSTG), and Trusted Autonomous Defence Cooperative Research Centre (TASDCRC), ran a workshop in Canberra in 2019, bringing together thought leaders from Defence, academia, industry, government agencies, non-profits and the media.

 The workshop used BetterBeliefs to elicit evidence-based hypotheses regarding ethical AI from a diverse range of perspectives and contexts, in order to produce pragmatic methods to manage ethical risks on AI projects in Defence.